SploadedCasino/SploadedCasino.github.io/PATCH_NOTES.md

 # Patch Notes

+## Version 1.1.2 - October 21, 2024
+- Fixing search result appearence of the website on google.

 ## Version 1.1.1 - October 19, 2024
 - Fixed some bugs with the Blackjack.
 - Fixed bugs with the navigation menu.